Tuesday, January 19, 2021

 “Then the World-honored One sent forth from between His eyebrows a flood of light that was the color of gold and illuminated the innumerable worlds in the ten directions.
 Returning to the Buddha, the light settled on His head and transformed itself into a golden platform resembling Mount Sumeru.
 On the platform appeared the pure and resplendent lands of all the Buddhas in the ten directions.
 Some of these lands were made of the seven kinds of jewels, some solely of lotus flowers; some resembled the palace in the Heaven of Free Enjoyment of Manifestations by Others, while some were like a crystal mirror in which all the lands in the ten directions were reflected.
 Innumerable Buddha lands like these, glorious and beautiful, were displayed to her.”

-I always stop and wonder at the above image of Shakyamuni Buddha displaying above His head all the myriads Pure Lands of various Buddhas.
+I always stop and wonder at the above image of Shakyamuni Buddha displaying above His head all the myriad Pure Lands of various Buddhas.
 What a wonderful sight and how fortunate was Vaidehi to see all these!
-However, although she saw those lands, she awakes aspiration for the specific Pure Land of Amida Buddha:
+However, although she saw those lands, she awoke aspiration for the specific Pure Land of Amida Buddha:

 “Vaidehi then said to the Buddha, ‘O World Honored One, these Buddha lands are pure and free of defilement, and all of them are resplendent.
 But I wish to be born in the Land of Utmost Bliss of Amitayus (Amida).”